 PHAST is open to masters and PhD level students in good academic standing within UM SPH.
-PHAST accepts applications during the first 2 weeks of each term.
-Applications are open at the beginning of each term.
-This year, PHAST will be providing virtual opportunities to work with community-based organizations, health departments, and the University of Michigan in addition to virtual workshops, training, and speaker events.
+Applications are open at the beginning of the fall term and accepted during the first two weeks.
+This year, PHAST will be providing opportunities to work with community-based organizations, health departments, and the University of Michigan in addition to workshops, training, and speaker events.
 Completion of the application does not guarantee admission.

 Full membership is required in order to participate in community-based projects.
 This requires admission, attendance at new member orientation, and completion of all required training.
 Certain projects will require additional training and/or proof of competency.

 To apply for the 2023-2024 PHAST Cohort, click here.

 - Ginsberg Workshop: What is Mutually Beneficial Community Engagement?